fiskaltrust/rollout-doc/technical-operations/rollout-automation/shop-templating.md

 ## Create CashBox from Shop Template

-CashBoxes can be created from templates at `Shop->Products` by buying them like a regular product (see chapter [Shop](../../buy-resell/shop.md)).
+You can create CashBoxes from templates at `Shop-> Products` by buying them like a regular product (see chapter [Shop](../../buy-resell/shop.md)).
-Please make sure to [surrogate](../../getting-started/operator-onboarding/surrogating.md) into the right PosOperator and select the correct Outlet in the Shop, before adding the template into the shopping cart.
-The CashBox will be created on Checkout.
+Please make sure to [surrogate](../../getting-started/operator-onboarding/surrogating.md) into the right PosOperator and select the correct Outlet in the Shop before adding the template into the shopping cart.
+Your Checkout creates the CashBox.

 :::info Required Products

-Some templates require a product to be bought, before the derived CashBoxes will be fully operational.
-This should be mentioned in the description of the template.
-If so, place the required product into the shopping cart, before adding the template to the cart.
+Some templates require buying a product before the derived CashBoxes will be fully operational.
+It would help if you mentioned this prerequisite in the description of the template.
+If so, place the required product into the shopping cart **before** adding the template to the cart.

 :::